 My future research will pursue my core interests in the history of childhood, education, social reform, and colonial expansion.
-My second manuscript project, “A Revolution in Childhood” will examine the history of youth experience and inculcation from 1789 to 1815.
+My second manuscript project, “Little Republicans: Youth Inculcation and Experience in the French Revolution” will examine the history of youth experience and inculcation from 1789 to 1815.
 This project draws heavily on the archives of the Comité de l’Instruction Publique and other revolutionary committees that discussed the importance of education and inculcation as “keys” to the continued success of the early French Republic.
-A Revolution in Childhood will build on Coercing Children to consider this pivotal period in the history of childhood and youth.
+“Little Republicans” will build on Coercing Children to consider this pivotal period in the history of childhood and youth.

 As an ongoing project, I am working on “Imperial Children: Colonizing the East.”
 I will examine French, colonial, and Asian children’s highly active roles in social reform in a global context from 1650 to 1900.
 Working in tandem with one another, the French crown and the Catholic Church began a series of missions to Persia, Siam, Pondicherry, and China in the seventeenth and eighteenth centuries.
 Hoping to expand their influence in the east both politically and religiously, these state-sponsored missionaries from the Missions Etrangères de Paris kept very detailed records in French about their experiences abroad.